 This vegan-certified Connecticut winery offers wine tastings for individuals and groups, guided tours, and some of the most spectacular wines you’ve ever tasted.

 Priam Vineyard is both vegan and solar-powered.
 They also avoid using pesticides in their beautiful vineyard in favor of bluebirds to keep their crops and guests healthier.

 Some more highly-rated wineries around Mystic, CT, include:

 About the Connecticut Wine Trail

 If you’re a fan of scenic vineyards, then you don’t want to miss the Connecticut Wine Trail!
-This wine lover’s journey features 24 of the best wineries in CT, some of which are located near the Stanton House Inn in Greenwich.
+This wine lover’s journey features 24 of the best wineries in Connecticut.
+Some of which are located near the guest rooms and suites at Stanton House Inn in Greenwich.
 Explore the trail and discover why it is worthy of a spot on your Connecticut trip itinerary.

 Be sure to keep a Connecticut wineries map handy, to navigate.

 The Connecticut Wine Trail is the perfect way to indulge in tasty local wines while experiencing some of the state’s most interesting places.
 Many of the wineries along the journey also offer tours, tastings, and events to make your adventure even more memorable.
 Don’t forget to pick up your CT Wine Trail passport from any of the wineries!
 This allows you to collect stamps from each location you visit, some of which will earn you free prizes.